vanviegen/LightAlarm/README.md

 That's it.
 There are no settings, this is just meant for me (and perhaps for people with similar preferences).

-Unfortunately, feature #1 requires the use of deprecated Android APIs (dating back to the time that API calls where commands rather than mere suggestions to the operating system).
+Unfortunately, feature #1 requires the use of deprecated Android APIs (dating back to the time that API calls were commands rather than mere suggestions to the operating system).
 Therefore, the app is not allowed in the Play Store.
-Sideloading to the rescue!
+[Sideloading](https://github.com/vanviegen/LightAlarm/releases/download/dev/app-release-unsigned.apk) to the rescue!